carteakey/carteakey.dev/src/about/about.md

 My name's Kartikey.
 Most people pronounce it as **_carteakey_** - hence the [site](https://carteakey.dev) :|
 ### Work
-I'm a Software Consultant from India.
+I'm a Software Engineer from India.

 Much of my experience has been with clients in the **Supply Chain** & **Banking** industries, where I helped analyze, design & implement business applications.